Sohitha-01/Telco-Customer-Churn-Dashboard/README.md

-# 📊 Telco Customer Churn Analysis & Dashboard
+# 📊 Telco Customer Churn Dashboard

 ## 📝 Project Overview
 This project provides an analysis of customer churn using the **Telco Customer Churn dataset** and interactive **Tableau dashboards**.